Gowiem/terraform-workshops/intermediate-terraform/exercises/07/README.md

 ## Local Project Modules as an Organizational Element

 As we discussed, one use of modules can simply be to organize within a project, and not be intended to be shared out.
-Your instructor has used them in this way many times in this way for real projects.
+Your instructor has used them in this way many times for real projects.
 So, let's see what that looks like in a somewhat realistic scenario.

 Go ahead and switch to the `./project-modules` directory